Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 We know that Barack Obama does not hold this nation in high esteem in traditional ways.

-American exceptionalism uh superpower status.
+American exceptionalism, superpower status.

-Remember, Obama's a social justice guy.
+Remember, Obama is a social justice guy.

-So to me, it is entirely believable that Obama would believe in his heart that, hey, if the Iranians want nukes, we're it's not not none of our business to tell them they can't have any.
+So to me, it is entirely believable that Obama would believe in his heart that, hey, if the Iranians want nukes, it's not none of our business to tell them they can't have any.

-Now, publicly Obama make it sound like he doesn't want them to have nukes, he'd never say this publicly, but he has.
+Now, publicly, Obama make it sound like he doesn't want him to have nukes.

-He's intimated it at least, that's how I know it.
+That's how I know it.

 I also know it because he's a liberal.

-I also know it he's actually a radical, and I and as as uh Reverend Wright, that whole crowd, I'm telling you, they all think alike, and they would all be offended at the notion that the United States somehow should have the right, authority, ability to tell any nation they can or can't have anything, such as nukes.
+And as Reverend Wright, that whole crowd, I'm telling you, they all think alike, and they would all be offended at the notion that the United States somehow should have the right, authority, ability to tell any nation they can or can't have anything, such as nukes.

 That would offend them.